brimdata/zync/README.md

 This schema registry config file contains the URI of the service and access credentials.

-> We currently support just SASL authentication though it will be easy
+> We currently support no authentication, SASL/PLAIN authentication, and
+> TLS client authentication, though it will be easy to add other
-> to add other authentication options (or no auth).
-Please let us know if
+> authentication options.
+Please let us know if you have a requirement
-> you have a requirement here.
+> here.

 ## Description